isidore/MobProgrammingBook/manuscript/xx_Notes.md

 1. Intention
 2. Location
 3. Keystrokes

+alternative: no thinking / no decisions on the keyboard intention / concepts

 Troubles:
   * Not having a designated navigator leaving one person to navigate all the time